the-data-lab/GraphOne/README.md

 `Example1:`
    `./graphone32 -i ./kron21_16/edge_file/ -o ./del2/ -c 0 -j 25 -v 2097152`

 This command ingests the data from binary files present in kron21_16/edge_file/ directory, where vertex count is 2097152. `c` is just another way for us to separate some categories of testcases. `del2` is the output directory where we write the data.
+The files inside kron21_16/edge_file/ directory have graph data in binary edge list format.

 You can generate such a graph file using https://github.com/pradeep-k/gConv/tree/master/g500_gen code.

 `Example 2:`
+   `./graphone32 -i /mnt/disk_huge_1/pradeepk/pradeep_graph/kron_21_16/text_file/ -o ./del2/ -c 0 -j 18 -v 2097152`

+This command ingests the data from text files present in kron21_16/text_file/ directory, where vertex count is 2097152. `c` is just another way for us to separate some categories of testcases. `del2` is the output directory where we write the data.
+The files inside kron21_16/text_file/ directory have graph data in text edge list format.
+The data does not need to convert to ID format, as they are already in ID format.
+This test case is good for all the data that you would download from Internet such as twitter, orkut etc. that are available as benchmarks.

+`Example 3:`